alcionai/corso/website/blog/2023-1-4-backups-on-your-coffee-break.md

 Data can also be lost or corrupted during poorly executed migrations or the cancellation of a software license or by human error.
 And once it’s gone, it’s gone, unless you’ve backed it up.

-The question really is: why wouldn’t you back up your M365 data?
+The question really is: why wouldn’t you back up your Microsoft 365 data?

 IDC estimates that [six out of every 10 organizations](https://www.dsm.net/idc-why-backup-for-office-365-is-essential) don’t have a data protection plan for their Microsoft 365 data.